 “We have already gone to poverty stricken and gang-controlled lands like Mannenberg, Hannover Park, Lavender Hill and Parkwood.
 These communities need our support.
 They are no longer alone, as we are a party they can trust in,” Dağ said.

-Tags: south africa, zuma, president south africa, south africa politics, jacob zuma, Declan Mcveigh, south africa opposition, Shu’eib Hassen, vefa dağ, al shura, al shura party, south africa elections, cape town, cape, municipal elections, municipal elections south africa, south africa elections 2016
+Tags: zuma, south africa politics, jacob zuma, Declan Mcveigh, south africa opposition, Shu’eib Hassen, vefa dağ, al shura, al shura party, south africa elections, cape town, cape, municipal elections, municipal elections south africa, south africa elections 2016